starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

   - verify by setting environment variable `DXVK_HUD=1` and observing the device name in the upper left of the screen
 - Also make sure your GPU drivers (Mesa/nvidia) are up to date and DXVK is enabled/updated.
   - Use the LUG Helper to update dxvk
+- Try switching to a non-staging wine runner from our [recommended runners](Tips-and-Tricks#recommended-runners) list

 #### Failed to initialize dependencies error